-If you are made compulsorily redundant you will receive a cash payment as compensation for giving up your job.
+If you accept voluntary redundancy you will receive a cash payment as compensation for giving up your job.
 Depending on your circumstances, you can use some or all of your compensation payment to increase your pension.

-How is compensation worked out for compulsory redundancy?
+How is compensation worked out for voluntary redundancy?

-We take a number of things into account when working out your compensation.
+We take a number of things into account in working out your compensation.
 These are: